blogmywiki/travel/README.md

-# travel - personal train and London bus times
+# travel - hyper-local personal train and London bus times

 Terence Eden has a cool project to turn a Nook e-reader into a personal display of the next useful trains and London buses to depart from near his home: https://shkspr.mobi/blog/2020/02/turn-an-old-ereader-into-an-information-screen-nook-str/